Advertiser Disclosure

 Maui

 From exploring some of the world’s most famous beaches to walking inside the crater of a dormant volcano, there is no shortage of amazing experiences in Maui, making this a frequent honeymoon destination.
-Maui is nicknamed “The Valley Isle” for the lush valley region that connects its 2 volcanoes, resulting in a very diverse topography.
+Maui is nicknamed the Valley Isle for the lush valley region that connects its 2 volcanoes, resulting in a very diverse topography.

 For many vacationers, Maui has a perfect balance, offering a taste of just about everything the Aloha State has to offer, from impressive wildlife to intriguing history and culture.
-The port of Lahaina is particularly active — a former whaling town rich with art galleries and enticing restaurants.
-Or drive to Wailea, with stunning upscale resorts and world-class golf courses.

 Getting to Maui

-You won’t need to go through customs or obtain a passport if you’re flying from the U.S., making Maui an accessible place to travel.
+You don’t need to go through customs or obtain a passport if you’re flying from the U.S., making Maui an accessible place to travel.
 Due to increased competition between air carriers, fares to Hawaii are lower than ever.

 Flying to Maui